DiLiubarets/quartz_blog/content/posts/Excel/general report adjustments.md

         End If
     Next ws

+    ' AutoFit all columns and rows in the combined sheet combinedWs.Cells.EntireColumn.AutoFit
+    combinedWs.Cells.EntireRow.AutoFit

-    MsgBox "All sheets adjusted, renamed, and combined without 'Open' rows!"
+    MsgBox "All sheets adjusted, renamed, cleaned, and combined without 'Open' rows.
+Everything is AutoFit!"

 End Sub